dctime/signals/issues.md

 ### 2025.5.1

-Signal Block needs to update wires which is connected
+Signal Block needs to update wires which is connected (1)

-Higher Signal Values should dominate Low Signal Values in wire networks
+Higher Signal Values should dominate Low Signal Values in wire networks (2)

+### 2025.5.2

+Packet should use method in the const signal block to update signal value it outputs.
+Do not hardcode stuff.

+Breaking const signal block with two signal blocks connection to each other with wires doesn't update the wires.
+(2)